-There are multiple NBN providers in Australia all vying for your custom.
-There are the three major telcos: Telstra, Optus and TPG, but there’s also an increasing number of other ISPs that offer great service, including Tangerine, Belong and Aussie Broadband, to name just a few.
+There are multiple NBN providers in Australia all vying for your custom including the three major telcos: Telstra, Optus and TPG.
+But there’s also an increasing number of other ISPs that offer great service, including Tangerine, Exetel and Aussie Broadband, to name just a few.

 • Best NBN 25 plan – AU$44.90p/m from Tangerine (first 6m, then AU$59.90p/m)

 • Best NBN 50 plan – AU$53.95p/m from Exetel (first 6m months, then AU$74.95p/m)

 • Best NBN 100 plan – AU$65p/m from Southern Phone (for 12 months, then AU$85p/m)